 Another highly selective process that may occasionally be employed is that of Thin-layer Chromatography, or “TLC.”
 The TLC process is usually used in conjunction with ink comparisons rather than obliterations and, although by definition a destructive test, TLC is a most definitive process.3 When used in conjunction with the other methods as described above, TLC affords the examiner the most frequent opportunity to issue conclusive opinions concerning two or more inks on one document.

-These “punches” (some 4 or 5 or more) containing portions of the suspect ink are placed into a small test tube and the ink separated from the paper portion of the punch by the introduction of a solvent such as pyridine.4 The resultant ink and solvent solution is spotted onto paper or glass plates specifically made for chromatography, and dried.
+These “punches” (some 4 or 5 or more) containing portions of the suspect ink are placed into a small test tube and the ink separated from the paper portion of the punch by the introduction of a solvent, usually pyridine.4 The resultant ink and solvent solution is spotted onto paper or glass plates specifically made for chromatography, and dried.

 Ink Line Striae